Minor in European Studies

 All coursework used to satisfy the requirements of the minor must be completed with a minimum grade point average of 2.0.

-The European Studies Minor consists of a core curriculum of nine to ten units which contain material and perspectives which reach across the normal disciplinary divisions of the university, plus 9 to 12 units of upper-division courses on advisement.
+The European Studies Minor consists of a core curriculum of 9 to 12 units, which contain material and perspectives which reach across the normal disciplinary divisions of the university and 9 to 11 units of electives.
 A full list of approved electives is available from the European Studies coordinator.
-The minor must include courses from at least three different disciplines (prefixes).
+The minor must include courses from at least three different disciplines (prefixes) and 6 units of upper-division coursework.

 Core Courses (9-12 Units)